Documentation

 Symbols are case-insensitive and are normalized to uppercase.
 You can enter them in the toolbar's symbol input, in the URL (/chart/<symbol>), or pick them from a watchlist.

-AAPL # an equity (resolves to Massive)
+AAPL # a US equity (resolves to Massive, then Alpaca)

-BTCUSDT # a crypto pair (resolves to Binance)
+BTCUSDT # a Binance crypto spot pair

 Pinning a provider